RonaldAllanRivera/featured-resource-block/PLAN.md

   - Implement `FRB_Cron_Manager` in `class-cron-manager.php`:
     - Schedule/unschedule `frb_resource_sync_cron` on option changes and activation/deactivation.
   - Implement `FRB_Sync_Service` in `class-sync-service.php`:
-    - Read configuration (API key, enable flag) from options.
+    - Read configuration (API key, API endpoint, enable flag) from options.
     - Handle HTTP requests via `wp_remote_get` with robust error handling.
     - Use transients to cache successful responses for 5 minutes.
     - Map API data to `mist_resource` posts (create or update based on `mist_remote_id`).
   - Implement a small logger (`FRB_Logger`) to centralize error logging and optional debug output.
+  - Implement a local mock API class (`FRB_Mock_Api`) in `class-mock-api.php` to expose a REST endpoint for demo resources.
   - Provide a way to manually trigger sync in development (e.g. temporary admin action or WP-CLI guidance in `README.md`).

 - **Deliverables**